Light Bends in Imaginary Gardens

 The pieces are made up of Syd’s collection of antique frames and mirrors.
 On which he paints a photo sensitive liquid emulsion and exposes negatives his photographs (some manipulated, as well as some found, vintage negatives) onto the coated surface.
 The mirrors are then developed and fixed in the darkroom, as you would a print.
 The resulting images have the quality of reflections on water - imaginary gardens existing behind the veil.
 Transient images, changing as the reflection changes when viewed from different angles, and changing as the ambient light changes at different times of season and day.

 Some of the frames have been manipulated by Syd - fused with branches and root systems found on the island’s beaches and woodlands.
-Working in a converted old greenhouse on the farm where he lives, his audio companion in the workshop has often being Daisy Rickman’s incredible album ‘Donsya A'n Loryow’.
+Working in a converted old greenhouse on the farm where he lives, his audio companion in the workshop has often been Daisy Rickman’s incredible album ‘Donsya A'n Loryow’.
 As it was the soundtrack to the creation of many of the pieces, he reached out to Daisy who agreed to let it be the soundtrack to the exhibition.
 Unbeknownst to Syd, Daisy is also an artist and filmmaker and her film “Belisama” serendipitously felt like the missing piece in the show.
 Shot on location during Daisy’s travels through Cuba, Iceland, Venice and Cornwall in 2016, “the footage has been kept at it’s most natural state and no ‘special effects’ were applied during post production.
 All of what you see here is what was captured within the visual trinity of light, water, and in the camera’s eye”.

-• The Negative.
+The Negative.

 I use a negative from a photograph taken on one of my film cameras.
 Or convert one of my digital photographs into a negative image - the digital negative image is printed onto a transparency film, and a digital negative is created.

-• The Antique Glass.
+The Antique Glass.

 I scour auctions in search of enchanting antique picture frames and mirrors. and sometimes I manipulate the frames by fusing them with wood I find whilst out walking.
 I coat the glass with a silver halide, gelatinous emulsion.

-• The Darkroom.
+The Darkroom.

 Once the emulsion has dried, I expose the negative onto it - through an enlarger in the darkroom.
 Then the glass is placed first in tray of developer, and finally in a tray of fixer.
 It is then rinsed and left to dry.
 The image is permanently fixed to the glass.